mbuciuman/SecretAgentsSmashCompanion/README.md

 # Secret Agent's Smash Companion
 This project implements an in-line Gamecube Controller adapter which can modify GC controller inputs, primarily for practicing against a virtual opponent in Smash Bros.
 Ultimate (or Melee).
+The adapter exists in-line with your controller, so you do not need to modify the controller nor the console to use it.
 The adapter primarily uses an Arduino Nano in conjuction with a logic-level converter to step-down the Arduino Nano's digital logic to the Gamecube's 3.3 V data line.

 <p align="center">
   <img src="SecretAgentsSmashCompanion.jpg" width="400" class="center">